 OFFENSE: Bullying, harassment, intimidation, cursing at, or threatening behavior toward another student or staff.
 Possession/use of fireworks.
+Disruptive behavior at a school event such as a game, concerts, graduation will not be tolerated etc.

 CONSEQUENCE: Assignment to ISS or Saturday School on a sliding scale depending on the severity and/or the number of times the offense has been committed.
 Short term suspension, three (3) to ten (10) days, depending on the severity and/or the number of times the offense has been committed.